 There are many reasons why road accidents occur.
 Some are due to human error or mechanical issues, where both can be prevented and can be under the driver’s control.
 There are incidents, however, where the driver is entirely is not at fault, such as where roads are not in the best shape.
 Road hazards such as poorly lit roads, damaged roads, malfunctioning traffic lights, and such can pose a threat to any motorists, even the most careful ones.
 When accidents occur because of such road hazards, the state, municipality, or the government can be the one responsible.

 Potholes are one of the reasons for many road accidents.
 Even though they are often looked at as mere annoyances on the road, they can inflict damages to the vehicles and the driver.
 Potholes occur mainly because of two reasons: first, the long term wear-and-tear of the road and second, poor temporary road fixes.
-When these potholes appear on the roads, they can either cause the driver to lose control of the vehicle, or severely damage the vehicle.
+According to the website of Ravid & Associates, P.C., when these potholes appear on the roads, they can either cause the driver to lose control of the vehicle, or severely damage the vehicle.

 There are things to consider when you think the potholes on the road are the ones that caused your accident.
 First, make sure that the government has been negligent of their duty to ensure the safety of the roads, and second, that their negligent behavior caused the injuries that you have sustained.
 Gathering evidence, witness reports and proper documentation is vital in ensuring that you have a strong case against the government, therefore getting expert help from car accident attorneys is the best way to ensure you will have the compensation you deserve.Read More